D'Arcy Wentworth: John Thomas Bigge & his Report

-In May 1818, D’Arcy Wentworth had submitted his resignation as Principal Surgeon.
+In May 1818, D'Arcy Wentworth had submitted his resignation as Principal Surgeon.
 Macquarie recommended that William Redfern, his Assistant Surgeon, an emancipist, replace him.
 Bigge opposed his appointment.
 On 23 October 1819, three weeks after James Bowman, Wentworth's replacement, arrived with Commissioner Bigge, he retired as Principal Surgeon.
 He had served 29 years as a surgeon in New South Wales, ten of those as Principal Surgeon.
-The Government and General Order announcing his retirement included a note from the Governor:His Excellency would be doing Injustice to his own Feelings as well as to the Merits of Mr Wentworth, were he not to express an entire Satisfaction at, and unqualified Approbation of, the able, zealous, humane and intelligent Manner in which he has uniformly conducted the Duties of Principal Surgeon; and which His Excellency is happy to bear Testimony, were also conducted with the strictest Honour and Integrity.
-And whilst His Excellency regrets the Retirement of so able and useful a Medical Officer, he doubts not that the numerous and humane and charitable Acts which have so eminently distinguished his Professional Character during a long Course of Years will afford him a constant Source of the most consolatory and gratifying Reflections on every Retrospect of his active and important Public Service.